 At its core MMT is a quantity theory of money.
 In the MMT world T-Bonds are a type of high powered money.
 But instead of using reserves or cash to control the policy variables, as a Monetarist might prescribe, the MMT advocates believe we should focus entirely on fiscal policy.
 In fact, they believe we should restrict Monetary Policy almost entirely by setting a permanent Fed Funds rate of 0%.
 In doing so they are pure advocates of setting policy via fiscal measures.

-MMT policies would very likely result in a significant increase in the size of the government given their desires for a national Job Guarantee and their tendency for Liberal policies.
+What we do know is that MMT policies would very likely result in a significant increase in the size of the government given their desires for a national Job Guarantee and their tendency for Liberal policies.
 So the worry about inflation under a MMT regime is a legitimate one.

 MMT has several claims about how they would control a high inflation: